piglovesyou/graphql-let/README.md

 # /app/custom/path/src/schema.graphqls.d.ts
 ```

-You may want to run it everytime calling `tsc`.
-Please check your `package.json`
+You may want to run it every time calling `tsc`.
+Please check your
-and modify like this.
+`package.json` and modify like this.

 ```diff
    "scripts": {